Layer 2 VPN

 MAC learning optimizations

-Several design factors need to be taken into account when designing a data center.
+Several design factors need to be considered when designing a data center.
 First, what is the growth rate for servers, switch ports, and data center customers?
 This prevents part of the network topology from becoming a bottleneck or linking congested.

 Application bandwidth demand?